martonbognar/ipe-exposure/README.md

 ## Artifact overview

-The repository is organized according to the major claims made in the [artifact evaluation appendix](TODO), which we overview below.
+The repository is organized according to the major claims made in the artifact evaluation appendix (currently under review), which we overview below.

 | Claim | Paper Ref | Directory | Description |
 | :-----| :-------------- | :-------- | :---------- |